johnpuddephatt/zerowaste/src/tips/glass-what-can-you-recyle.md

 ## THANK YOU FOR RECYCLING YOUR GLASS!

 You're helping to save energy, reduce landfill/incineration and support the local economy.
-Read more about the difference you're making here.
+Read more about the difference you're making by recycling your glass.